Please click on the below link to read this complete article in Hindi:

 The transverse or horizontal yarn in the fabric is called weft or filling.
 The yarn count using in the weft yarn is referred to as weft count.

-The individual (one) yarn or thread of the weft yarn is called a pick. the number of horizontal or transverse yarn or threads per unit length in the fabric is referred as picks per unit length.
-It is measured in picks per inch, picks per centimeter and picks per decimeter.
+The individual (one) yarn or thread of the weft yarn is called a pick. the number of horizontal or transverse yarn or threads per unit length in the fabric is referred to as picks per unit length.
+It is measured in picks per inch, picks per centimetre and picks per decimeter.

 It is a very important parameter of the fabric. it is measured in grams, ounces, and pounds etc. This term is widely used to refer to the quality of the fabric.
 If the weight of one square meter of the fabric is measured in grams then it is called GSM of the fabric.
-If the weight of one square yard of the fabric is measured in grams then it is called GYM of the fabric.
+If the weight of one square yard of the fabric is measured in grams then it is called the GYM of the fabric.
 The weight of one square meter or yard is also measured in lbs. and ounces.

 It is expressed in the term of percentage.
-When the fabric is woven, the warp threads shrink because of interlacing of weft.
+When the fabric is woven, the warp threads shrink because of the interlacing of the weft.
 If we weave one meter of fabric, more than one meter of warp length will be required to weave this one meter of the fabric.